Topology by Dissipation: Majorana Bosons in Metastable Quadratic Markovian Dynamics

 \(\bullet\) {\bf Model 1}: Uniform onsite dissipation, $L_j = \sqrt{2\kappa} \,a_j$ for $j=1,\ldots, N$, with $\kappa > 0$ the uniform damping strength.

 \(\bullet\) {\bf Model 2}: Add to the previous model next-nearest-neighbor damping of strength $\Gamma >0$.

-{\em Metastable QBLs and $\epsilon$-pseudospectrum.---} Model 1 is dynamically unstable for PBCs whenever $\Delta + |\mu|\geq \kappa$, whereas it is stable for OBCs (see in Fig.\,\ref{f1_bkcVkidney} for $\mu=0$ and \cite{SM} for details).
-The dependence on BCs is dramatic for both models and cannot be weakened by increasing system size.
-As we will show, any QBL that is (i) dynamically stable for OBCs, and (ii) unstable for PBCs is \emph{metastable}, in the sense that the relaxation dynamics exhibits a separation of timescales \cite{GarrahanPRL}.
+{\em Metastable QBLs and $\epsilon$-pseudospectrum.---} Model 1 is dynamically unstable for PBCs whenever $\Delta + |\mu|\geq \kappa$, whereas it is stable for OBCs when $\kappa-|\mu|>0$ (see in Fig.\,\ref{f1_bkcVkidney} for $\mu=0$ and \cite{SM} for details).
+The dependence on BCs is dramatic for both models and cannot be weakened by increasing $N$.
+As we will show, any QBL that is (i) dynamically stable for OBCs, and (ii) unstable for PBCs is \emph{metastable}, in the sense that the relaxation proceeds in two steps: a long-lived transient where the system behaves as if it were in an unstable phase, followed by stable asymptotic dynamics.
 To contrast, we shall call any system that is dynamically stable but not metastable \emph{unconditionally stable}.
-Metastable behavior is not captured, in general, by the spectral properties of the QBL.
-The root of the problem is that the dynamical matrix ${\bf G}$ is non-normal and so the spectral decomposition is fragile; one must drop it in favor of the more robust notion of the $\epsilon$-pseudospectrum \cite{Trefethen}, as also recently used in the context of non-Hermitian Hamiltonians \cite{SatoPP,SatoOkumanew}.
+This metastable behavior is not captured, in general, by the spectral properties of the QBL.
+The problem is that ${\bf G}$ is non-normal and so the spectral decomposition is fragile; one must drop it in favor of the more robust notion of the $\epsilon$-pseudospectrum \cite{Trefethen}, as also recently used for non-Hermitian Hamiltonians \cite{SatoPP,SatoOkumanew}.